DiegoGarciaCarrasco/BankTransactions-App/README.md

 * **This screenshot shows Azure SQL Edge running within a Docker container, demonstrating the setup of a scalable and isolated database environment.**
 ![image-1](./images/SS1.png)

-* **Here, Azure Data Studio displays the Transaction Database, showcasing the effective management and querying capabilities of the tool as well as records prevously inserted to the system.**
+* **Here, Azure Data Studio displays the Transaction Database, showcasing the effective management and querying capabilities of the tool as well as records previously inserted into the system.**
 ![image-2](./images/SS2.png)

 * **The project's structure and folder hierarchy are illustrated here, with a focus on the TransactionController.cs file, which is central to our CRUD operations.**